Evaluating the Condition of Your Bike Chain

 Your bicycle chain is made up of several smaller pieces, including the pin, inner plates, outer plates, bushing, and roller.
 The links in your chain join each other, alternating inner and outer plates.
 When you ride, you wear the chain down.
 This type of chain wear is known as chain stretch.
 This is because the spacing between pins or chain pitch grows.

 If your chain wears out, you may be unable to shift efficiently.
 The chain becomes weaker and may eventually snap.
-To measure chain wear, you should use a chain checking tool.
+To measure chain wear, you should use a chain-checking tool.
 Your chain should measure 12 inches across 12 links.
-If you have anything beyond 12 1/16 inches, you need to replace the chain.
-Once you wear the chain beyond 12 1/8 inches, you need to replace the cassette too.
+You need to replace the chain if you have anything beyond 12 1/16 inches.
+You need to replace the cassette once you wear the chain beyond 12 1/8 inches.

 If you do have to replace the chain, you need one made for your drivetrain.
 Look at the rear cassette and count the rings.
 If you have seven gears, for example, you need a seven-speed chain.

-Try to keep your bike inside as often as possible.
+You can keep your bike inside as often as possible.
 The best place for your bike is in the garage or bike shed.
-Even if you bike to work, try to find an inside area to keep it.
-When your bike stays outside, you have to lubricate and clean it more often.
+Even if you bike to work, you can try to find an inside area to keep it.
+When your bike stays outside, like here on the seacoast, it can be a weekly chore.

 To lube your chain, keep the bike balanced upside down.
-Apply the lube of your choice while rotating the pedals backward.
+You can apply the lube of your choice while rotating the pedals backward.
 The chain should do a full rotation before you’re finished.
-Use a rag to wipe away any excess.
-To make cycling an enjoyable hobby, you have to invest some time into bicycle maintenance.
-A rusted, worn-down chain not only makes the ride difficult but can damage other components.
-Knowing how to clean and care for your chain will increase its lifespan significantly.
-For answers to all of your cycling questions, contact us at BikeLVR.
+You can use a rag to wipe away any excess.